 As a certified clinical nutritionist, you’ll use your strong foundation in biochemical science to help clients attain their optimal health using laboratory tests and case history to determine the best treatment.
 Your assessment can also provide the basis for a referral to a physician.
 You can become a certified clinical nutritionist by completing a bachelor’s degree and passing an exam.

 RDNs help individuals make positive lifestyle changes.
 They work in various settings, including hospitals, schools, nursing homes, and private practice.
-You can become an RDN by completing a bachelor’s degree from an Accreditation Council for Education in Nutrition and Dietetic-accredited program, completing a supervised dietetic internship, passing the Commission on Dietetic Registration’s assessment, and gaining your state license.
+You can become an RDN by completing a master’s degree from an Accreditation Council for Education in Nutrition and Dietetics (ACEND)accredited program, completing a supervised dietetic internship, passing the Commission on Dietetic Registration’s assessment, and gaining your state license.

 Dietetic technicians work in a variety of settings, often navigating between food service and clinical nutrition care.
 The DTR credential allows you to advance your career in dietetics and nutrition.
 You’re eligible to earn this credential if you meet one of two requirements:

-1. Earn an associate degree from an accredited university and complete an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited dietetic technician program of at least 450 supervised practice hours.
+Earn an associate degree from an accredited university and complete an ACEND-Accredited Dietetic Technician Program of at least 450 supervised practice hours.

-2. Complete a bachelor’s degree from a regionally accredited US college or university (or foreign equivalent) and complete an ACEND accredited Didactic Program in Dietetics (DPD).
+Complete a bachelor’s degree from a regionally accredited US college or university (or foreign equivalent) and complete an ACEND-accredited Didactic Program in Dietetics (DPD).

 After meeting one of these two requirements, which the CDR validates, you’ll need to pass the registration exam.

 If you are eligible for the DTR credential under the first option, you can use the NDTR designation as part of your professional title.
 This differentiates between the degree levels you achieved.
 For example, your credential with a bachelor’s degree could be BS-NDTR.
-You can choose DTR or NDTR, but if you want to emphasize the nutrition option, NDTR may be your best option.
+You can choose DTR or NDTR, but if you want to emphasize nutrition, NDTR may be your best option.

 Most nutrition programs require hands-on experience.
-To get more experience and become a nutritionist, you can complete internships, do freelance work, or join nutritionist organizations to gain more experience.
+To get more experience and become a nutritionist, you can complete internships, do freelance work, or join nutritionist organizations.

 During an internship, you'll learn how to develop patient care plans, perform office duties like helping with paperwork, or manage food delivery for patients.
-Nutrition internships pay about $38,000 per year [2].
+Nutrition internships pay about $36,506 per year on average [3].

 One way to work in the field of nutrition is to freelance, offering nutrition coaching to people looking to change their diet or lifestyle.
 Another option is to offer your nutritionist expertise on a case-by-case basis to earn more income.
 You can also volunteer at a non-profit organization if you’re looking for more experience.